polypressure/outbacker/README.md

 Here we've stubbed the `AppointmentCalendar#book_appointment` method, specifying that we want it to trigger the `insufficient_credits` outcome, passing along the `stubbed_appointment object` (created by whatever test double tools you're already using) to our outcome block.
 You can of course specify any number of objects to be passed by the stubbed method to the outcome block.

 Note that this only provides stubbing functionality, with no support for mocking and setting/verifying expectations that methods are invoked by your object under your test.
 In practice, I haven't found this to be a problem, because these days I find this level of mocking often results in brittle, expensive-to-maintain tests.
-If you disagree, or have a valid need for mocks, then you can always use an existing mocking library, and write tests to set/verify expectations, distinct from your tests that depend on stubbing.
+If you disagree, or have a valid need for mocks, then you can always use an existing mocking library—and write tests to set/verify expectations, distinct from your tests that depend on stubbing.
 You probably should be doing this anyway if you adhere to the practice of a single assertion per test.

 ## Installation